robin-thoni/uqac-ia-aspirobot/README.md

 Agent logic is in `Agent/*.cs`
 Agent sensors and effectors interfaces are in `Agent/Interfaces/*`
+Agent sensors that do not directly rely on physical sensors are in `Agent/Sensors/*.cs`
 Agent FakeEnv client implementation is in `Agent/FakeEnv/*`
 FakeEnv client, server, protocol and configuration are defined in `Common/*.cs`
 FakeEnv server implementation is in `Environment/*.cs`